3DPrintings

 Trinity College Dublin

-In collaboration with Craftbot, Trinity College Dublin provides students access to advanced 3D printing technology.
+In collaboration with Craftbot, Trinity College Dublin provides students access to advanced printing technology.
 Students experiment with crafting props, sets, and costume overlays, pushing the boundaries of traditional theatre design.

-The Future of 3D Printing in Theatre
+The Future in Theatre

 • Current 3D printing materials like resin and plastic are ideal for creating lightweight props.
 However, the development of durable materials such as metals and biodegradable plastics will enhance sustainability and functionality in prop and set design.